Is it Possible for Breast Milk to Cause Tooth Decay?

 Breast milk has immune factors that lessen the presence of unfriendly bacteria, and laboratory tests show human milk does not promote tooth decay.

-Proteins: The proteins in breast milk are easily digested by babies than any other type of protein.
+- Proteins: The proteins in breast milk are more easily digested by babies than any other type of protein.
 Examples:

-Lactoferrin: The highest concentration is found in colostrum, but continue throughout the whole first year.
+- Lactoferrin: The highest concentration in colostrum but in breast milk throughout the whole first year.
 It protects against bacteria such as staphylococci and E. coli.

-Self-Digesting Fats: Fat is an essential source of energy for babies and is necessary for brain development.
+- Self-Digesting Fats: Fat is an essential energy source for babies and is necessary for brain development.
 Examples:

-Epidermal Growth Factor: Helps to maintain the development of tissues in the digestive tract and in another place.
+- Epidermal Growth Factor: Helps maintain the development of tissues in the digestive tract and other places.

-Vitamins and Minerals: Calcium, phosphorus, and iron are three important minerals found in breast milk.
-Breast milk also contains vitamin C that increases the absorption of iron.
+- Vitamins and Minerals: Calcium, phosphorus, and iron are three essential minerals in breast milk.
+Breast milk also contains vitamin C, which increases the absorption of iron.

 Breastfeeding and Tooth Decay Conclusion

 Breast milk by itself is the healthiest food for babies’ teeth.
-It has a tendency to slow bacterial growth and acid production.
+It tends to slow bacterial growth and acid production.

 However, when breast milk is given with sweetened drinks or foods, the rate of tooth decay can be quicker than with sugar alone.

-Breast milk has as well as cow's milk contains lactose sugar, which gives food to cavity-causing bacteria when allowed to sit in the mouth, but it doesn’t mean that cavities can develop on breast milk alone.
+Breast and cow's milk contain lactose sugar, which gives food to cavity-causing bacteria when allowed to sit in the mouth, but it doesn’t mean cavities can develop on breast milk alone.

-Then again, formula is definitely cavity promoting as it contains more sugars other than lactose.
+Then again, formula is cavity-promoting as it contains more sugars other than lactose.